 Operational risk registers are maintained at Directorate level and Service level.
-Risks are escalated and deescalated between risk registers in accordance to their severity.
+Risks are escalated and de-escalated between risk registers in accordance to their severity.

-The latest reported risk register is available on the Council's website: Governance & Assurance Committee, the top 11 strategic risks as published for Quarter 1 2022/23 are summarised in the table.
+The latest reported risk register is available on the Council's website: Governance & Assurance Committee, the top 10 strategic risks as published for Quarter 4 2023/24 are summarised below.